-Figure 11 (left panel) shows the time evolution of the number of sink particles and of the SFE for simulations (2), (3), and (4), in which the initial mass is 300 M{\odot} .
-The time evolution was rescaled after the time t_0 when the first sink particle was formed.
-First, the number of protostars in the most turbulent runs ($\mathcal{M} \sim 6.4$) are the most sensitive to the magnetisation.
+Figure 7 (left) shows the time evolution of the number of sink particles and of the SFE for simulations (2), (3), and (4), in which the initial mass is $300~M{\odot}$.
+The time evolution has been rescaled after the time t_0 when the first sink particle was formed.
+First, we see that the number of protostars in the most turbulent runs ($\mathcal{M} \sim 6.4$) are the most sensitive to the magnetisation.
 We also note that runs with $\mu = 2$ and $\mathcal{M} \sim 6.4$ exhibit a similar slope in the time evolution of the number of protostars.
 The number of protostars formed in the least turbulent runs $\mathcal{M} \sim 3$ is not dependent on the initial magnetisation.
 The initial turbulence being weaker, these runs are more dominated by gravity once collapse has been initiated.
-Interestingly, the SFE does not depend on the magnetisation, while it is sensitive to the initial thermal and turbulent supports, as previously mentioned.
+Interestingly, the SFE does not depend on the magnetisation, while it is sensitive to the initial thermal and turbulent supports as previously mentioned.

-Figure 11 (right panel) shows the time evolution of the mean sink mass and mean separation between sink particles.
-First, the mean and the maximum protostar mass are always higher in the strongly magnetised run, in accordance with previous results of simulations (1).
+Figure 7 (right) shows the time evolution of the mean sink mass and mean separation between sink particles.
+First, the mean and the maximum protostar mass are always larger in the strongly magnetised run in accordance with previous results of simulations (1).
 The evolution of the mean separation between protostars shows interesting features.
-When we focus on the solid lines, that is, all the sink particles that sit within a sphere of radius 40 000 au around the most massive one, we do not find a clear correlation with the initial parameters.
+If we focus on the solid lines, i.e., all the sink particles which sit within a sphere of radius 40000 au around the most massive one, we do not find a clear correlation with the initial parameters.
 The mean separation of the $\mathcal{M} \sim 6.4$ runs is globally smaller for the strongly magnetised case.
 The dashed line represents the evolution of the mean separation if all the sink particles formed in the simulations are considered.
 The separation then depends more on the initial temperature and Mach number than on the magnetisation.
-Focusing on $\mathcal{M} \sim 6.4$ runs, the separation is a factor ~ 10 larger in the case of a lower initial temperature, with a maximum separation larger than 80 000 au.
-This result is consistent with previous studies, which showed that the extent of the fragmentation region depends strongly on the initial density profile (e.g. Girichidis et al. 2011).
-In simulations (4), the inital density profile is flatter than in simulations (2), which favors fragmentation over a wider region.
-This means that some parts of the simulated clumps where star formation takes place are not taken into account in the synthetic observation we present below.
-Last but not least, the analysis on the mean separation, averaged over all dimensions, does not reflect the morphology of the fragmentation regions.
-In Appendix B we show histrograms of the sink particle separation distribution, as well as their 2D projected distributions for the $\mathcal{M} \sim 6.4$, T = 10 K runs.
-A discussion of these distributions is also provided in the same appendix.
+Focusing on $\mathcal{M} \sim 6.4$ runs, the separation is a factor ~ 10 larger in the case of a lower initial temperature, with a maximum separation larger than 80000 au.
+This result is consistent with previous studies that